 Which is kind of too bad, because squash itself – as in butternut, pumpkin, spaghetti, delicata – is pretty awesome.
 Actually, I suppose squashes are sort of lumpy and bumpy and often goblin-colored, but as a foodstuff?
 Come hither.

-This recent post – Roasted Ambercup Squash with Brown Butter – by the fabulous Kiersten of the also fabulous vegetarian food blog Oh My Veggies reminded me of this treatment for delicata squash that I was obsessed with a couple of years ago.
-So I decided to dust off the recipe, snap a few new photos (lordy but those were sorely needed), and share Roasted Delicata Squash with Rosemary & Feta with you today.
+This recent post – Roasted Ambercup Squash with Brown Butter – by the fabulous Kiersten of the also fabulous vegetarian food blog Oh My Veggies reminded me of this treatment for delicata squash that I’ve been obsessed with for years, so I Roasted Delicata Squash with Rosemary & Feta with you today.

 Squash.
 Squash.
 Squash.